New Orleans–Baton Rouge passenger rail

 New Orleans–Baton Rouge passenger rail is a proposed inter-city passenger train service between New Orleans and Baton Rouge along the I-10 corridor in the U.S. state of Louisiana.
-The route would connect the state's largest city to its second-largest city and state capital.
+The route would connect the state's largest city to its second-largest city and state capital with trains as fast as 90 mph.

-As of August 2023, the project is moving forward but remains unfunded.
+As of August 2023, the project is moving forward but is not fully funded.
 Initial service is expected to consist of two daily round trips, with intermediate stops that include Louis Armstrong International Airport, LaPlace, and Gonzales.
+The route is also intended to aid in evacuations ahead of future hurricanes.

 History

+Background

 The last passenger train to run between New Orleans and Baton Rouge was the Kansas City Southern Railway's Southern Belle, discontinued in 1969.
-Kansas City Southern (KCS) still owns one of the three extant rail lines between New Orleans and Baton Rouge.
+Canadian Pacific Kansas City (formerly just KCS until the 2023 merger with Canadian Pacific Railway) still owns one of the three extant rail lines between New Orleans and Baton Rouge.

 In 2009, Louisiana Governor Bobby Jindal rejected $300 million in federal stimulus money from the American Recovery and Reinvestment Act of 2009 that would have gone toward the route.